Stay Current - Pick the Best Surge Protector for Your PC

 - Closely packed outlets

-This 12-outlet surge protector provides a lot of power, has three extra USB slots, has a two-year warranty, and comes in a flame-resistant casing.
-Unfortunately, the central power outlets are close together, and it’s missing concrete info on the clamping voltage.
+This 12-outlet surge protector provides a lot of power, has three extra slots for USB devices, a two-year warranty, and comes in a flame-resistant casing.
+Unfortunately, the central power outlets are close together.

-As the best power strip surge protector, this is undoubtedly one of the beefiest ones on our list.
+If not the best power strip surge protector, this is undoubtedly one of the beefiest ones on our list.
 How much energy can it withstand during a surge?
-With a protection rating of 4,000 joules and supports up to 1,875 W of power, this is one powerful surge protector.
+With a protection rating of 4,000 joules and up to 1,875 W of power, this is one powerful surge protector.

 In addition to having a flame-retardant casing to protect against electrical fire, the HOLSEM 12 has a double-break overload switch.
 While this surge protector comes with a 24-month warranty, it doesn’t offer insurance for other damaged devices.